CRAG666/betterTerm.nvim/README.md

 - **Tabbed Interface**: Manage multiple terminals in a tabbed view within the winbar.
 - **Mouse Support**: Clickable tabs for easy navigation.
 - **Toggle Terminals**: Quickly open and hide terminals.
-- **Multi-Terminal Management**: Easily create, switch between, and manage several terminals.
+- **Multi-Terminal Management**: Easily create, switch between, rename, and manage several terminals.
 - **Send Commands**: Send commands to any terminal directly from Neovim.
 - **Terminal Selector**: Use `vim.ui.select` to pick a terminal from a list.
 - **Dynamic Tab Focus**: Bring any terminal to your current tab page, no matter where it was opened.